 Time management is an extremely important skill when managing business and home.
-I am one busy momma with an extremely active and clingy 2 and a half year old son.
-I run, write, design and market this blog.
+I am one busy momma with an extremely active 4 and a half year old son.
+I run, write, design and market two blogs.
 Additionally, I keep a clean house and cook dinner nightly.

 If it were not for some of the systems I created and put in place nothing would ever get done.
 I use calendars, spreadsheets, apps, and notebooks to plan out my day, my work, and my chores.